 National Capital Estate Management

-The NCA is the custodian of some of the nation's most significant cultural landscapes, including the Old Parliament House Rose Gardens, the National Rose Garden, Kings and Commonwealth Parks, the native grasslands of Yarramundi and the remnant woodland on Stirling Ridge.
+The NCA is the custodian of some of the nation's most significant cultural landscapes, including the Old Parliament House Gardens, the National Rose Garden, Kings and Commonwealth Parks, the native grasslands of Yarramundi and the remnant woodland on Stirling Ridge.
+The maintenance of these areas is contracted to several private sector firms.

 Some of these areas are heavily utilised for events and ceremonies.